Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 Check \#1 equations are determined through a binary array LDPC code as explained before.
-The number of equations are user defined through a selection of precode rate and selected based on the reliability imposed by the application.
+The user-defined number of equations are selected from a set of precode rates based on the reliability imposed by the application.
 The graph connections are deterministic and given by the constraints of the array code.

-Unlike Check \#1, Check \#2 and \#3 are determined pseudo randomly by the Founsure base code.
-Based on the generator matrix of the code \textbf{B}, \textbf{Algorithm \ref{alg:cga}} is run to determine $n$ equations.
-If the algorithm converges, then we should have $k$ equations for Check \#2 type and $n-k$ equations for Check \#3 type.
+Unlike check \#1, check \#2 and check \#3 are determined pseudo-randomly by the Founsure base code.
+Based on the generator matrix of the code \textbf{B}, {Algorithm \ref{alg:cga}} is run to determine $n$ equations.
+If the algorithm converges, then we should have $k$ equations for check \#2 type and $n-k$ equations for check \#3 type.
 The algorithm produces a correct set of local equations (sets) but does not guarantee those equations to be independent.
 In generating those equations, we do not employ any matrix inversions (which is quite costly for large size matrices) to find check equations and hence we trade off the efficiency by performance.
-The function that generates check \#2 and \#3 local recovery groups is the utility function \textbf{genChecks}.
+The function that generates check \#2 and check \#3 local recovery equations is the utility function {genChecks}.

-The function \textbf{genChecks} assumes that a metadata file is already generated by a previous run of the encoder \textbf{founsureEnc}.
-Hence \textbf{genChecks} generates check groups and modifies the \textit{meta\_data} file (appends the size of check data in terms of \textit{sizeof(int)} bytes at the end of the metadata file if “-m” flag parameter is True).
+The function {genChecks} assumes that a metadata file is already generated by a previous run of the encoder {founsureEnc}.
+Hence {genChecks} generates check groups and modifies the \textit{meta\_data} file (appends the size of check data in terms of \textit{sizeof(int)} bytes at the end of the metadata file if “-m” flag parameter is True).
 The check information is stored in another binary file called \textit{<filename>\_check.data}.
 This file stores an integer array with a specific format.
 The reason for introducing a format is to use bulk read/write capabilities of \textit{fread} and \textit{fwrite} C library functions which will make kernel’s I/O performance acceptable.

 The proposed format in this study is pretty straightforward and can be improved.
 We use flag bits to differentiate between the two distinct check equations.
 Thus, the integer value of the first \textit{sizeof(int)} bytes in \textit{<filename>\_check.data} is either 0 or 1.